I don't know how you did it, but you did it. You created this TV Tropes page.

-Black Sheep: Once we learn about Natalie's family in "Mr. Monk Goes to a Wedding", it's clear that she is considered one by her parents.
+Once we learn about Natalie's family in "Mr. Monk Goes to a Wedding", it's clear that she is considered one by her parents.
 Her mother Peggy is described as having two habits: "Tennis, and making me feel like dirt.
 She's a champion at both."
 Her backstory, when constructed over the course of the series, portrays Natalie as filled with instances of youthful devilry.
 As another example, she keeps her late husband's surname after his death in 1998.

 Not only that.
-Prior to Natalie's first appearance in the series, she is so estranged from her own family that she doesn't even tell Monk, Captain Stottlemeyer, or Lieutenant Disher about the fact she is descended from the founder of Davenport Toothpaste until the episode "Mr. Monk Goes to a Wedding," and even then, this discovery is made only when Randy happens to notice the name "Jonathan Davenport" on a wedding invitation, which prompts Stottlemeyer to say, "You're always kissable fresh with Davenport, like the toothpaste."
+Prior to Natalie's first appearance in the series, she is so estranged from her own family that she doesn't even tell Monk, Captain Stottlemeyer, or Lieutenant Disher about the fact she is descended from the founder of Davenport Toothpaste until "Mr. Monk Goes to a Wedding," and even then, this discovery is only accidentally done when Randy happens to notice the name "Jonathan Davenport" on a wedding invitation, which prompts Stottlemeyer to say, "You're always kissable fresh with Davenport, like the toothpaste."
 Randy then skeptically says, "This is you?" while holding up a tube of Davenport toothpaste.
 However, Natalie's relation with her parents seems to have mended, as she and Monk are seen having an early lunch with them in "Mr. Monk Is At Your Service".

 A Day In The Lime Light: It should be noted that Natalie appears in all 87 episodes from her intro in "Mr. Monk and the Red Herring" onwards.
 However, whether she gets a day in the limelight is episode-dependant, as there are some episodes where she gets a lot of screen time, and others where she doesn't get much.
 For example: